As a church we seek to respond to God’s Word and the Vision that He has given us.

 - We have made room for people, demolishing an internal wall and removing the old stage.

-- We are in the process of applying for Planning Permission for a new building to be developed on the existing site.
+- We are in the process of considering how to expand and develop the existing site